tigrannajaryan/made-backend/webapp/betterbeauty/api/v1/README.md

 - **has_tax_included** (required) - whether or not grand total should contain tax
 - **has_card_fee_included** (required) - should card fee be applied on top
-- **client_uuid** (optional) - if supplied, client price may be different from the base price
+- **client_uuid** (optional) - if supplied, client price may be different
+- **appointment_uuid** (optional) - if preview needs to be enforced with data of an existing appointment.
+If supplied, API will use data from the services that already exist in this appointment.

+from the base price

 ```